taba90/camel-ogc-simple-features/README.md

 The library provides a Simple Features component that can be used both as a polling consumer and as a producer.

-The syntax to declare the endpoint is as follow:
+The syntax to declare the endpoint is as follows:
 ``ogc-sf:{dataStoreName}?`` where the datastore name is any name that the client code want to assign to a GeoTools DataStore.
 Endpoint using the same dataStoreName will share the DataStore instance.

 DataStore are configured through a property file whose path needs to be provided in the endpoint parameter ``propertiesURI=/path/to/property_file.properties``.
 The component is able to autoreload the property  file if modified, without the need to restart the application.